MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/markup-extensions/index.md

 ---
 title: "XAML Markup Extensions"
-description: "Extend the range of sources from which XAML attributes are set" ms.prod: xamarin ms.assetid: EB06C8B7-3FD5-47B7-A09C-A13063BD110F ms.technology: xamarin-forms
+description: "The article explains how to use Xamarin.Forms XAML markup extensions to extend the power and flexibility of XAML by allowing element attributes to be set from sources other than literal text strings." ms.prod: xamarin ms.assetid: EB06C8B7-3FD5-47B7-A09C-A13063BD110F ms.technology: xamarin-forms